 “Sleep, then.
 I’ll wake you in a few hours.”

 Gareth’s necktie wouldn’t lay flat.
 After he’d adjusted it a dozen times, Isobel finally took pity and leaned over to fix it for him.
 The heavy fabric of her dress ruffled with the movement and brushed against Gareth’s leg.
 From Gareth’s other side, Moira shot him a searching look.
 She’d been on edge all evening, obviously wanting to discuss something.
 And all evening, Gareth had been ignoring her.

 The Ranulfs all sat together in a private box at Unity’s theater.
 Down below, a lively crowd shifted and chattered, eager for the show to begin.

 Gareth raised an eyebrow, surprised she had, actually.
-“We’re not allowed to discuss details with anyone outside of the team,” he said, as if he didn’t go home after every meeting and tell Isobel everything.
+“We’re not allowed to discuss details with anyone outside of the team,” he said, as if he didn’t go home after every meeting and recount them to Isobel word-for-word.

 “With civilians.
 You’re allowed to tell me,” Moira said.

 “Mr. Nochdvor was quite clear about secrecy,” Gareth said.

 “Secrecy about what?”
 Gareth and Moira’s younger brother Aldous asked, leaning over Moira to join the conversation.
 Aldous was a successful businessman in the north, but like a child, still hated when his siblings spent time together without him.
 Upon learning Gareth was in town, he’d taken the first available train to join them.